 Do you have a lot of experience but have been thinking for a long time that you need to refresh your skillset?
 Don’t put off your plans to do so because of the coronavirus pandemic.
-Executive education programs are always a great opportunity to refresh and reset professionally on a number of levels, but this year they could be crucial in preventing your company from going adrift.
+Executive education programs are always a great opportunity to refresh and reset professionally on a number of levels, but this in a post-COVID era they could be crucial in preventing your company from going adrift.

 Why is it necessary to continue your training as an executive?